fenesiawutuk/Exploratory-Data-Analysis/README.md

     )t;
 ```
 Analyze the month-over-month performance by finding the percentage change
-in sales and profit between the current and previous year
+in sales and profit between the current and previous month
 ```sql
 SELECT
 *,